Harsh18894/blockchain-dapp/README.md

-# blockchain-dapp
+# blockchain-dapp (A beginner blockchain project)

 A starter project for blockchain based on Ethereum decentralized application.
+This is just a demo using Ganache, truffle and React to spend some Ether amount to buy DApp tokens.